 - 30 year fix interest rates

-- Seller can pay up to 4% of the veterans closing costs and even pay down your debt to help lower your debt-to-income ratio
+- The seller can pay up to 4% of the veteran’s closing costs and even pay down your debt to help lower your debt-to-income ratio

 - Interest rates are the lowest of any mortgage program today.